OpenStuder/OpenStuder.github.io/bluetooth.md

 #### Unauthorized phase

 <p>As soon as client has established the Bluetooth connection to the gateway, the connection is in the <strong>Unauthorized</strong> phase.
-In this phase, the gateway rejects all messages except
+In this phase, the gateway rejects all frames except
     <strong>AUTHORIZE</strong> requests from the client.
 This phase is only left after the client has send an <strong>AUTHORIZE</strong> request to the gateway and the gateway granted access or the
     Bluetooth connection has been closed by either the client or the gateway.
 The gateway can close the Bluetooth connection after one or more refused authorize attempts.</p>